 This bill addresses the powers and duties related to state disaster emergencies and public health disasters, specifically prohibiting the governor from regulating religious institutions and practices during such emergencies.
 It establishes that the governor cannot issue measures in a disaster proclamation that unduly interfere with the operations of religious institutions or impede individual religious practices.
 The bill also modifies the duration of a state of disaster emergency from thirty days to fifteen days, allowing the general assembly to extend or amend the proclamation in fifteen-day increments.
-Additionally, it outlines restrictions on measures that can be dictated in a proclamation, including those affecting constitutional rights, private businesses, and health-related professions.
+Additionally, it outlines restrictions on measures that can be dictated in a proclamation, including those affecting constitutional rights, private business operations, and health-related professional practices.

 Statutes affected: Introduced: 29C.6, 135.140, 139A.8